 Trademark law protects a reputation by preventing confusion

 Trademark protection is designed to prevent confusion among consumers.
-Alcoa may have no desire to be in the siding installation business, but the sign with Alcoa’s logo could give consumers the wrong impression.
+Alcoa may have no desire to be in the siding installation business, but the sign with Alcoa’s logo could give consumers the wrong impression that it is in the business,

 And what if the siding company does shoddy work?
 The improper use of the logo on the sign could conceivably tarnish Alcoa’s reputation or the reputation of its products.
 It may have taken many years of aggressive marketing for Alcoa to develop a respected name in the aluminum products industry, and protecting this good image may be a high priority for the company.
 So trademark protection can serve to help protect the good name of a brand.
-Further, if a siding customer is unhappy enough, they may decide to start a lawsuit, even naming Alcoa in the suit, since the Alcoa logo is on the sign.
+Further, if a siding company has a customer that is unhappy enough, the customer may decide to start a lawsuit, even naming Alcoa in the suit, since the Alcoa logo appears on the siding company sign.

 Consequently, Alcoa avoids this whole bundle of problems by simply not allowing their logo to be used on siding contractor signs.
 Alcoa may feel that the small amount of advertising the sign gives them is not worth the potential problems.
 So it may prohibit the use of its logo in a siding contractor’s advertising.
-Of course, this story is hypothetical, but it may illustrate why a large company would be selective about how its trademarks are used.
+Of course, this story is hypothetical and may not represent Alcoa’s actual policies, but it may illustrate why a large company would be selective about how its trademarks are used.

 It’s true that many people, including a well-intentioned siding contractor, may view this as a case of a large corporation using a ‘big stick’ unnecessarily.
 But that’s because most people don’t realize the potential danger to a trademark of allowing even small infringements to go unchecked.
 Trademark protection, for it to stay in force, requires watchful management.
 Trademark protection for a mark may live or die depending on how vigilant the trademark holder is in defending it.
 The government has put the responsibility for policing infractions squarely on the shoulders of the trademark owner.
 There are no ‘trademark police’ provided by the US Patent & Trademark Office (USPTO), or any other government agency.